Reiko Aylesworth: 2006–2008

 In 2006, Aylesworth filmed roles for two feature movie along with an independent production.
-In the Kevin Costner movie, Mr. Brooks, Aylesworth portrayed a divorce lawyer, Sheila, who was representing the husband of Demi Moore's character, Detective Tracy Atwood.
+In the Kevin Costner movie Mr. Brooks, Aylesworth portrayed a divorce lawyer, Sheila, who was representing the husband of Demi Moore's character, Detective Tracy Atwood.
 Departing from her previous type of characters, Aylesworth played the femme fatale Audrey Levine in the Gideon Raff independent thriller The Killing Floor.

 Aylesworth played one of the two lead roles in Aliens vs. Predator: Requiem (2007).
 Her character, Kelly O'Brien, an Army pilot and soldier returning home after being deployed overseas, arrives in Gunnison, Colorado the day before the Aliens and Predator invade the town.

 In January 2007, Aylesworth had a guest role in two episodes of the ABC comedy, The Knights of Prosperity, where she played the head of Mick Jagger's security company, Simone Cashwell.
-The Knights attempt to seduce her character in order to obtain the necessary security codes to access Mick Jagger's apartment and later trick Simone in order to get her thumbprint which is also needed to open the door.
+The Knights attempt to seduce her character in order to obtain the necessary security codes to access Jagger's apartment and later trick Simone in order to get her thumbprint which is also needed to open the door.
 Soon after she filmed a supporting role in Hannah Davis and David Conolly's The Understudy where she played Police Chief Kinsky.
 While it has appeared at numerous film festivals, a DVD release date for The Understudy has not been announced.

 Aylesworth continued her work in independent productions, filming a small part for Steven Kampmann's independent movie, Buzzkill.
 It was given a limited release in January 2012.
 In April 2008, Aylesworth was cast in a recurring role on ER, playing hospital chaplain Julia Dupree.
-Originally, Dupree was to appear in 5 episodes with the purpose of attracting the lecherous attention of Dr. Gates (John Stamos).
+Originally, Dupree was to appear in 5 episodes with the purpose of attracting the attention of Dr. Gates (John Stamos).
 Her role was extended for two additional episodes, but concluded due to the suspension of filming resulting from the 2007-2008 WGA Strike.
 A month later Aylesworth filmed a supporting role in the Steve Morris independent comedy The Assistants, which tells the story of a group of Hollywood assistants who are scheming to have their script turned into a feature film.
-Aylesworth has often said independent productions like these and past films such as No Deposit, No Return, are her preferred types of film.
+Aylesworth has said independent productions like these and past films such as No Deposit, No Return, are her preferred types of film.

 Ongoing television work

-Aylesworth has continued with one-off guest roles on episodes of various television dramas.
+Aylesworth has continued with one-off guest roles and recurring roles on episodes of various television dramas.
+In 2009, she portrayed Amy Goodspeed in three Season 5 episodes of Lost.
 She has also appeared in recurring roles, including five episodes in season three of Damages, as Dr. Malia Waincroft on seven episodes over three seasons of CBS's Hawaii Five-0, and nine episodes as Allie Jones over two seasons of Scorpion in 2016 and 2017.

-Theatre work
+Theater work

 Aylesworth has appeared in off-Broadway productions.
 She performed in the 2006 production of Etan Frankel's The Fearless at the Summer Play Festival and The New Group (naked)'s 2007 production of Heather Lynn MacDonald's Expats.